remix-run/remix/docs/guides/data-loading.md

 Instead you'll need to do extra work to provide a good user experience.

 Remix is designed to meet any user experience you can design.
-While it's unexpected that you _need_ an external data library, nothing about Remix prevents you from using them (unless they require bundler integration).
+While it's unexpected that you _need_ an external data library, you might still _want_ one and that's fine!

 As you learn Remix, you'll find you shift from thinking in client state to thinking in URLs, and you'll get a bunch of stuff for free when you do.